agbin/bookstore/readme.md

 # Bookstore
-The project aims to create a platform for the sale of books.
+The project aims to create a platform for the sale of books. <br  />
 The project consists of three applications:
 1) bookshop - collecting books,
 2) cart - a collection of selected items,